-Well yes, even though TikTok is a 100% Chinese app (the “original” name is Douyin, 抖音), it is blocked in China.
+Surprisingly, even though TikTok is a 100% Chinese app it’s actually blocked in China.

-Let me explain: TikTok has two versions, one exclusively for use in China, and one for the rest of the world.
+Let me explain: TikTok has two versions, one exclusively for use in China (called Douyin, 抖音), and one for the rest of the world.

 If you find yourself in China you can download and use the Chinese version, Douyin without a problem, but it is in no way interconnected with the international version, which you won’t be able to download.

-So, if you already have a TikTok account before arriving in China, once you enter the country it will no longer work.
-You can open a new account with the Chinese version, but you’ll be given a completely new account, and even your feeds will be different.
+If you already had a TikTok account before entering China, once you enter the country it will no longer work.
+You can create a new account with Douyin, but you’ll be given a completely new account, and will have different content (only the one published in China).